grannycart/grannycart.github.io/documentation/documentation.md

 	* https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain
 * [ ] set up favicon
 	* I did one pass at setting this up, but it looks terrible
+	* try doing a version where you just fill in the form of the cart as a solid.
+Might read OK small.
 * [ ] enable https?
 (It's a setting on github somewhere, I think.)
 * [ ] google analytics or goatcounter?
 	* Check out goatcounter